 - Study for EC: European Hospital Survey - Benchmarking Deployment of eHealth services (2012-2013) - SMART 2011/0020; SMART 2012/0036 (survey) (news item inc. final report, country reports, data)

-A survey carried out in about 1,800 hospitals in the 28 EU countries plus Iceland and Norway measures the level of deployment and take-up of ICT and eHealth applications in acute care hospitals in Europe.
+A survey carried out in about 1,800 hospitals in all EU Member States plus Iceland and Norway measures the level of deployment and take-up of ICT and eHealth applications in acute care hospitals in Europe.

 - See section 3.7 on eGovernment in the chapter on Internet use and skills (pdf)

 - eGovernment Benchmark 2012 insight report - SMART 2012/0034-2 (pdf)